Under pressure: poroelastic regulation of flow in espresso brewing

 \subsection{Brewer Calibration}

-To obtain measurements relative to the pressure just above the coffee puck rather than the pressure driving the brewing group assembly, we performed additional calibration measurements with a second pressure sensor placed below the empty brewing basket, followed by a control valve giving variable resistance, as illustrated in Fig.~\ref{fig:brewer_calibration}(A).
-We performed several measurement series, varying the control valve setting, as well as the driving pressure regulator.
+To obtain measurements relative to the pressure just above the coffee puck rather than the pressure driving the brewing group assembly, we performed additional calibration measurements with a second pressure sensor placed below the empty brewing basket, followed by a {restrictor valve} giving variable resistance, as illustrated in Fig.~\ref{fig:brewer_calibration}(A).
+We performed several measurement series, varying the {restrictor valve} setting, as well as the driving pressure regulator.
 In this way, we found the pressure drop on the brewing group assembly as a function of the flow rate.
-As shown in Fig.~\ref{fig:brewer_calibration}(B), the pressure drop follows a quadratic dependence on the flow rate.
-The non-linear hydrodynamic response of the brewer is associated with the presence of valves.
+As shown in Fig.~\ref{fig:brewer_calibration}(B), the pressure drop follows a quadratic dependence on the flow rate. {Error bars correspond to the standard deviation of the time fluctuations of the pressure signal during a given measurement, reflecting the typical experimental variability.} The non-linear hydrodynamic response of the brewer is associated with the presence of valves.
 The calibration curve from these measurements was used to compute the basket pressure from the raw (pump) pressure driving the brewing group, and the established relationship was subsequently used in all analyses.